 2. File an assumed business name.

-If you use a business name different from your legal name, Oregon requires you to register an assumed business name with the Secretary of State’s Office.
+If you want to use a business name different from your legal name, Oregon requires you to register an assumed business name with the Secretary of State’s Office.
 This is a mandatory requirement in Oregon.
-To file your assumed name, you must fill out the Online Assumed Business Name Registry from the Secretary of State Business Registration Service.
-There is a $50 filing fee.

 3. Obtain licenses, permits, and zoning clearance.

-To file taxes as a sole proprietor, you’re required to complete a Schedule C to report your business’s profits and losses when you complete your Form 1040 for personal income taxes.
-The amount of taxes you owe will be based on the combined income reported on these forms.
+To file taxes as a sole proprietor, you need to complete a Schedule C to report your business’s profits and losses when you complete your Form 1040 for personal income taxes.
+The amount you owe will be based on the combined income reported on these forms.